Wolfr/clank/README.md

 Run "bower install" to start.
 This will install the necessary components to run the app.

-Run the files on a local webserver so cookies work.
+Run the files on a local PHP webserver so cookies and PHP includes work.
 Cookies are used to save your viewing preferences.
+PHP includes are used only as a temporary measure.
+We will move to [Jekyll](https://github.com/mojombo/jekyll) for docs generation soon.

 Compatibility
 -------------